 ARE WE NEARLY HERE YET?
 (THE BOOK)

 The history of the Universe, from the Big Bang till bang up to date.
 Scientists have worked it all out.
-So, we thought, it’s time to tell it like it is, in eleven short, sweet chapters.
-Track your journey, from your first appearance as an atom, a trillionth of a second after the Big Bang; helping the creation of stars and planets; turning into the miracle molecule, DNA; evolving through amoeba, worm, mouse and chimp, right up to the here and now.
+So, we thought, it’s time to tell it like it is, in twelve short, sweet chapters.
+Track your journey, from your first appearance as an atom, a trillionth of a second after the Big Bang; helping the creation of stars and planets; turning into the miracle molecule, DNA; evolving through amoeba, worm, mouse, and chimp, and right up to the here and now.

 14 billion years squeezed into 14,000 words; making it simple enough for 9-11 year-olds, detailed enough to be plausible to their parents, fun enough to make them laugh and astonishing enough to make them gawp*.